mislav/rfc/Readme.md

 By default, the app will try to connect to the database named "rfc" on localhost without a username or password.
 This can be affected with the `DATABASE_URL` environment variable.
-If the database doesn't exist, the boostrap script will try to create it.
+If the database doesn't exist, the [boostrap script][bootstrap] will try to create it.

 ~~~ sh
 # initialize dependencies and database